What is Information Security Risk Management (ISO 27005) under ISO 27001?

 But wait.
 Why do I need yet another standard for this when I'm really aiming for ISO 27001, the big player?
 A fair question!
 Let's take a look at this "Huh?"!

-What is ISO 27005 actually about and who is this ISO standard for?
+What is ISO 27005 and who needs this standard?

 ISO 27005 is a global standard that specifies how to perform an information security risk assessment in accordance with ISO 27001.
 The lovely relationship with ISO 27001!
 Okay, we are on the right track....